Financial Management for Entrepreneurs Curriculum Initiative

 Dr. Andy Gold, professor at Hillsborough Community College, led the curriculum development and the following six supporting colleges tested these materials in their respective courses:

 - College of DuPage (Glen Ellyn, IL)

 - Penn Highlands Community College (Johnstown, PA)

 - Business Budgeting

 - Accounting Basics

-The curriculum has been redesigned, refreshed and expanded based on feedback from the pilot participants and will be ready to re-launch this fall 2020.
-NACCE and Intuit are now continuing to partner to welcome a new cohort of community colleges into Phase II.
+The curriculum was redesigned, refreshed and expanded based on feedback from the pilot participants.
+It was re-launched in fall 2020.
+NACCE and Intuit continued to partner to welcome a new cohort of community colleges into Phase II.

 For Phase II of this pilot, eleven additional pilot schools were chosen through a Request for Applications (RFA) process to test the online modular curriculum in their courses.
 Our objectives with participating community colleges were to commit to incorporate at least four out of the twelve online modules of the Financial Management for Entrepreneurs Curriculum in existing for-credit courses, increase knowledge, understanding and usage of Intuit products for community college educators and students, and create a cohort of community college educators that provide feedback and survey results to help refine and ready the curriculum for a 2021 full membership launch.

 Data points measured included total enrollment numbers, pre and posttests, satisfaction surveys, and future course offerings.
 The following schools participated in Phase II: